tamas2006/tamas2006/README.md

 # 👋 Tamas Ingle

-### AI/ML Enthusiast · Software Engineer · Systems Builder
+### AI/ML Enthusiast · Software Engineer · Systems Builder .
+UI/UX designer

 I'm an AI/ML enthusiast interested in building solutions that sit at the intersection
 of software engineering, artificial intelligence, and systems.